joshbruce/fourth-earth-raw/public/content.md

 As the narrator (or player), unless otherwise agreed to, you might say, "Okay.
 That's going to take 10 days.
 How often will you make camp?
 Does anyone want to act anything out during the trip?" and so on.
 The narrator may decide to roll some standard die a few times to see if there are any hazards experienced by the characters; shoes fall apart, a bear wanders into camp, someone dies of dysentery, or maybe even something positive.
 In real time this could take less than one minute but when they arrive, it's still: 10 days later...

 Game-time and real time will most likely invert when the characters go inside wherever it is they've arrived to.
 Details about the setting are given, explored, considered, discussed.
 It may take hours of real time to do 30 minutes of game-time activities.
-Let the narrative and intent of the characters drive any challenge levels for actions.
+Let the narrative and intent of the characters drive difficulty.

 A player says their character is going to run the 500 kilometers back to a town and bring help?

-Challenge level of infinite; unless they're super fast, then maybe it's 4 actions each at a challenge level of 8.
-Or, if that's literally just what they do and everyone agrees they can run 500 kilometers in two seconds, the challenge might be getting help back to where the other characters are(convince the citizens to action).
-(A power ceiling relative to the characters is desired to maintain consistent tension, which tends to be easier than continuing to devise ways to escalate the tension.)
+This would most likely be an infinite difficulty; unless there is something in the setting and theme that would alter this.
+For example, let's say the character is super fast, maybe the action (in total) is 4 sub-actions each with a difficulty of "No dice!"
+Or, maybe being very fast is just innate to the setting and theme, the difficulty might be applied to convincing help to travel to the location the character needs them to.

-Another player says their character is going to get behind a target (to gain an advantage) and knock the target out with their blackjack?
-Maybe it's a challenge level of 5 for the movement and then hitting the target has a challenge level of 8 because the intent isn't just to hit but to subdue in one shot.
+Another character in a different setting and theme decides to move behind a target and subdue an oppoenent using a blackjack.
+Might be a difficulty 10 for the movement and a difficulty "No dice!" to subdue the target in one blow; a hit by itself might have been a difficulty 4.

-Warp drive and the transporter are what makes space travel exciting, compress the mundane.
-But sometimes characters will want to play chess and practice defending themselves to enrich their characters, gain better insight into the characters, and improve the audience experience.

 ## Skills and tools

-Fourth Earth RAW seeks to be a generic system that allows for rapid start and evolution; therefore, there is no predefined set of skills and tools.
-Further, the presumption is that any character can attempt anything, only the probabilities of success are changed.
-When a character attempts something, capture that as a skill, let them gain ranks in it.
-If another character wants to try the same thing, let them add that to their list of skills, and gain ranks in it.
-We find this beats having a large list of skills and choosing a subset to become practiced in.
+Fourth Earth RAW has no predefined list of skills or tools, which allows players to build skill lists as they play.

+The presumption is any character can attempt anything, once.
+When a character attempts something, a skill can be added to their list, and they may gain proficiency points and ranks in that skill.
+We find this beats having a limited number of skill available from which to choose.

 The maximum dice in a dice pool is bound by the maximum number of ranks in total for skills, tools, and any other contributing factors.

-Every successful attempt of an action with a challenge level greater than the current rank adds 1 proficiency point toward the next rank; this implies there is no rationale for a total rank count greater than 7 or 8.
-Points are earned based on the initial challenge level greater than 0.
-Points are still earned if the challenge level is reduced to 0.
-Ranks fill from lowest to highest, one point at a time.
-The number of points per rank should be greater than 1, high enough that earning ranks feels like learning not grinding, and consistent across all ranks.
-Proficiency in low-level tasks will tend to be gained quickly, while higher-level tasks will be slower as those types of tasks will be harder to come by and completely a higher level task once will only fill the lowest level unearned rank.
+(See "Dice pool" section.)

+Proficiency points are earned by successfully completing actions with an initial difficulty position greater than the current rank achieved.
+Proficiency points are added to the lowest unattained rank.
+Because proficiency points are based on the initial difficulty, reducing the difficulty to 0 could still result in earning proficiency points.
+The number of proficiency points per rank should be greater than one and consistent across ranks.

+Note: Lower-level ranks will tend to be earned quickly while higher-level ranks will take longer.
+Partly due to filling up the lower-level ranks first and partly because of the possible rarity of higher-level difficulties encountered by characters.

-Consider an action with an initial challenge level of 0; no proficiency point is earned.
-Consider a character with no ranks toward an action with an initial challenge level of 1 who spends 1 battery point to reduce it to 0; at least 1 proficiency point is earned toward the first rank.
-Consider the same character with 1 rank toward an action with an initial challenge level of 1 who succeeds on the roll with 2 dice; no proficiency point is earned.
-Same character, same rank, and an action with an initial challenge level of 2 who succeeeds on the roll with 2 dice; 1 proficiency point is earned toward the level 2 rank.
+Consider a difficulty of 0; no proficiency points earned.
+Consider a difficulty 2 and a character with no ranks whose player reduces the difficulty to "Done!"; one proficiency point is earned toward the first rank, which completes the first rank.
+Consider a difficulty 2 and the same character rolling 2 dice now; no proficiency point is earned.
+Consider a difficulty 6 (position 3) and the same character rolling 2 dice whose player reduces the difficulty to 2; one proficiency point is earned toward the second (not third) rank.

-Characters also have the ability to gain proficiency in using one or more tools.
-Tools should reduce the challenge level of an action by 1 or more; a character could widdle wood using their fingernails - it would be easier with a knife.
-Proficiency in a tool should not necessarily be tied to the action performed.
-This proficiency is indicated as ranks on the tool itself.
-This separation simulates the separation between general knowledge in a skill and specific knowledge in a tool.
+Tools may also have ranks, which can be earned simultaneously to the skill.
+This separation simulates the difference between general knowledge in a skill and specific knowledge in a tool.

 For example, a grave digger is probably proficient in using a shovel to dig graves.
 When the zombie hoards begin roaming the Earth, the grave digger should be afforded a slight advantage when braining a zombie with a shovel; of course, over time, the grave digger's digging proficiency might decrease while their proficiency in using a blunt weapon increases.
 The digger may also take a hit to their probabilities if they switch from the shovel to a baseball bat or even more if switching to a gun.

-It's recommended that players and narrators determine the pool capacity, subtract 1 for the base die, then split the remaining dice between skill and tool ranks, with skills having more ranks than tools.
+Tools may also decrease the difficulty of an action.
+A character can widdle wood with their fingernails but it would probably be easier with a knife.

 ## Interacting with other living beings

-For non-combat actions, the players can negotiate with the narrator to determine the challenge level of the action against the other living being.
+For non-combat actions, the players can negotiate with the narrator to determine the difficulty of the action on another living being.

 "I want to persuade this person to do this thing."
-That could result in the narrator saying, "That person didn't require persuasion (challenge level 0), they do it."
-Or, the narrator might say, "This person is a member of a military operations team with training to avoid manipulation, the challenge level is 5 mental" (presuming a mental battery exists).
-Then the player spends and rolls as usual.
+The narrator might say, "That person didn't require persuasion (difficulty 0), they do it."
+Or, the narrator might say, "This person has special training against manipulation, roll mental difficulty (or 'd') 10" (presuming a mental battery).
+Then the player reduces and rolls as usual.

-This way game mechanics can be generated just-in-time instead of restraining players and narrators to a finite list of of specific interaction types.
+This way game mechanics can be generated just-in-time instead of constraining players and narrators to a finite list of specific interaction types.

 For combat actions two additional action steps are recommended to maintain consistency and transparency:

-1. Calculating the challenge level of the defender.
+1. Calculating the difficulty in hitting the defender.
 2. Calculating the number of points drained from the defender's health battery.

 Combat action targets the health battery directly.
-The challenge level determines how hard the target is to hit; therefore, the qualities used should help the defender avoid being hit or make it easier for the attacker to hit the defender.
-It's recommended that the qualities avoid increasing complexity.
+Difficulty determines how hard the target is to hit; therefore, it's recommended the qualities used help the defender *avoid* being hit or make it *easier* for the attacker to hit.
+It's also recommended these qualities avoid increasing complexity.

 Consider character A (attacker) attacking character B (defender) with a longsword.
 Character B has 1 rank in two-handed weapons and 1 rank in the longsword specifically.
-Meanwhile, character A doesn't have any ranks yet.
-Therefore, character B has more knowledge and experience in that type of attack and weapon and is awarded 1 challenege level for each rank; 2 in this case.
-Character A spends 2 physical to hit character B.
+Meanwhile, character A doesn't have any ranks.
+Therefore, character B has more knowledge and experience in they type of attack and weapon, this knowledge increases the difficulty position of hitting character B by 1.
+Difficulty always starts at "Done!" (or position 0); thereby, increasing the difficulty to 2 (or position 1).

-Let's take the same scenario and give character B (defender) two friends that must be considered as character A attacks.
-This might increase the challenge level of hitting character B by 1; because character A's attention is divided.
+Let's take the same scenario and give character B (defender) two friends that must be considered while character A attacks.
+This might increase the difficulty position by 1 again; thereby, increasing the difficulty to 4 (or position 2).

-(It's recommended that the challenge level for combat not go above 7 without a narrative point to explain why.)

-Now let's calculate the drain on the health battery.
-In our game the longsword drains 2 points.
-Character B absorbs all of that potential energy and loses 2 points from their health battery.

-Any method can be used so long as it is consistently applied across all living beings, is known to the player(s), and seems appropriate for the setting and theme.
+Character A manages to hit character B. In the game we developed, longswords drain 2 points per hit.
+We aren't using the resistance extension; therefore, character B loses 2 points on their health battery.

+It's recommended difficulty of combat not go above 8 without a supporting narrative.
+Therefore, whatever meathod is determined should consistently applied, known to the player(s), and be setting and theme appropriate; otherwise, it may feel like the physics of the setting and them are loose and this may not be fun for the player(s).

 ## Rewarding roleplaying